tiny-bow/ribbon-language/plan.md

 The **Backend Service** consumes one or more SMAs to generate final artifacts in an embarrassingly parallel fashion.
 A `backend.Job` for a given module will:

 1. Create a private `ir.Context`.
-2.  **Rehydrate** the SMAs for all its dependencies by loading them and reconstructing their public interfaces in the job's context.
+2.  **Rehydrate dependency interfaces:** For each module dependency, load its SMA and rehydrate **only its Public Interface Section** into the job's context.
 This is a two-pass process (shell creation -> linkage) to correctly handle graph cycles.
-3. Compile its own private implementation against these rehydrated interfaces.
+3.  **Rehydrate its own implementation:** For the module being compiled, load its own SMA and rehydrate **both its Public Interface Section and its Private Implementation Section** into the context.
 4. Run optimizations and generate the final artifact (e.g., `core.Bytecode`).

 ### 1.6.
 The Build Orchestrator and Incremental Workflow